foxish/ASM-realmode/README.md

-Bootloader
+Real-mode routines
 ==========

-x86 bootloader concept: Tested with Bochs.
+x86 real-mode concept: Tested with Bochs.
 Each of these can be compiled into a functioning bootloader.

  - ASM files called `BIOS-*` are to be run in 16-bit real-mode, as the first stage of the bootloader
  - ASM files labeled `32-bit*` are the second stage bootloader